-In 2013, Facebook COO Sheryl Sandberg published what was to be a revolutionary book: Lean In: Women, Work, and the Will to Lead.
-The book teems with arresting ideas meant to empower high-achieving, professional women: that it is okay for women to be confident in their abilities and accomplishments, to embrace ambition, to build a career alongside a healthy family life and join the conversation even in male-dominated workplaces–this is all to say, to lean in.
-Sandberg even manages a nonprofit organization fittingly called LeanIn.org, which follows closely the principles of the book by helping women reach their loftiest of goals through education and encouragement.
+In 2013, Facebook COO Sheryl Sandberg published what was to be a revolutionary book: ‘Lean In: Women, Work, and the Will to Lead’.
+The book teems with arresting ideas meant to empower high-achieving, professional women.
+The running theme of the book is that it’s up to women to be confident in their abilities and accomplishments, to embrace ambition, to build a career alongside a healthy family life and join the conversation even in male-dominated workplaces without hesitation–this is all to say, to take a seat at the table, invited or not, and lean in.

 On the surface, the concept of leaning in is well-meaning, poetic even.
 The words themselves invoke not only a call to action but also a demand for togetherness, even in the pursuit of personal growth.
 Often when women are encouraged to strive for their best, they are told to climb up, as high as they can go, to never look down.

 “It’s not always enough to lean in,” Obama said, “because that [stuff] doesn’t work all the time.”
 Obama specifically highlighted the idea of “having it all”–the fulfilling career, the thriving children, the happy spouse–and how as wonderful as this sounds, it is just not always realistic.

 When Leaning In Is Not Enough

 Although they generally fell within the same age range (late 20s to 30s), the members of Goldstein’s group varied wildly in terms of ultimate goals.
 Many sought higher positions within their current companies or fields, but others hoped to switch jobs entirely.
 After several months of the program, several of the women received raises at work–after choosing to take a stand and asking for them, just as Sandberg would advocate.

 Then, in 2015, something incredibly life-changing happened to Goldstein: she gave birth to her son.
 At the time, Goldstein was enjoying her first year in the highest-paying position she had ever held.
 While she cared deeply about the job, she also had to attend to her newborn son, who suffered from some health complications.

 Fortunately for Goldstein, she has ultimately ended up where she is meant to be, working as a prolific independent journalist who is “much more interested in judging my own successes in terms of personal fulfillment and positive impact on the world, rather than a fancy title and a big salary.”

 According to psychologist Dr. Sherrie Bourg Carter, burnout occurs when a person is “no longer able to function effectively on a personal or professional level.”
 It is important to note that burnout does not happen suddenly.
-Some women flourish for years in the careers, beginning each day confident and excited to effect some change in the world.
+Some women flourish for years in their careers, beginning each day confident and excited to effect some change in the world.

-In Lean In, Sheryl Sandberg states that women are more susceptible to that impenetrable impostor syndrome than are men.
+In ‘Lean In’, Sheryl Sandberg states that women are more susceptible to that impenetrable impostor syndrome than are men.
 They also are much more likely to brush off any recognition of their talents, sometimes chalking their success up to things like luck.
 Moreover, according to Sandberg, women are much more likely to assert themselves, even when they make compelling cases.

 Sandberg’s suggestion for this problem sounds eloquent and simple enough: simply get up and “sit at the table.”
 Fight for that high-profile job, even if you feel you might not have the ideal credentials.
 Offer to lead the group, even if everyone seems to balk at the mere suggestion.
 Again, on the surface, none of these are terrible suggestions.
 If a woman aspires to be a leader, she has every right to pursue that goal.